gandhi56-zz/unixFS/readme.md

 9. Change directory: User can also change the current working directory of the file system.

 ## Testing
 Along with the sample test cases that were provided from class, I manually generated test cases considering various situations that may occur for the purpose of testing.
 With the help of loop invariants, concepts were proof-checked for correctness.
+Valgrind was used to perform memory leak checks. hexdump and xxd plugin for vim were used to visualize the binary representation of the contents in the disk.